mulesoft-consulting/HowTo-Series-Examples/devops-maven-howto_1.0.0/devops-howto_1.0.0/README.md

 1. Make sure you have all the pre-requisites for the [original SOAP project] (https://www.mulesoft.com/exchange/#!/expose-database-through-soap-web-service) set up & configured
 2. Install MUnit in the Anypoint Studio as instructed in the MUnit [blog](http://blogs.mulesoft.com/dev/howto/munit/)
-2. Install Maven  in the Anypoint Studio as instructed in the Maven [blog](http://blogs.mulesoft.com/dev/howto/maven/)
+3. Install Maven  in the Anypoint Studio as instructed in the Maven [blog](http://blogs.mulesoft.com/dev/howto/maven/)
+4. Import the project in Anypoint Studio and run the example